Lye Cross Farm

 Solar panels boost green credentials and yield a £33,000 per year benefit for Lye Cross Farm

-After discussions with Mypower - the Alvis's decided PV was the best option to help meet the energy requirements of the packing and cheese storage halls.
+After discussions with Mypower, the Alvis's decided PV was the best option to help meet the energy requirements of their packing and cheese storage halls.

-Mypower's Ben Harrison recommended that the business's best option was to install a 172kW array along with six inverters to convert the energy into a useable form.
-Lye Cross Farm being an energy hungry business with a large unused roof space is the perfect match for solar PV.
-With 95% utilisation of the solar electricity, this is exactly how PV should work, using the energy where it is produced.
+Mypower's Ben Harrison recommended that the best option was to install a 172kW array along with six inverters to convert the energy into a useable form.
+As Lye Cross Farm is an energy-hungry business with a large, unused roof space, it was the perfect match for solar PV.
+With 95% utilisation of the solar electricity, this is exactly how PV should work - using the energy where it is produced.

 Key facts and predictions - amended to September 2018 rates

-• 60 tonnes of CO2 emissions avoided per annum
+- 60 tonnes - CO2 emissions avoided per annum.

-• 5.5 year system payback before finance, tax and capital allowance benefits
+- 5.5 years - system payback before finance, tax and capital allowance benefits.

 - £1,275,000 - the total projected income and savings over 25 years after indexation.

 In its first full year of operation, from June 4th 2014, the system produced 186,509kWh of electricity compared to the PV Sol predicted figure of 168,433 used in Mypower's forecasts.
 This increase of 18,076kWh - 10.73% more than projected - is worth an extra £3,726 profit in just the first year.